ncatlab/nlab-content/pages/8/4/4/2/2448/content.md

 $\exists r'\in R$, $\exists s'\in S$ such that $s'r = r's$.

 Sometimes both conditions are called "Ore conditions".
-Notice that in both conditions the new elements whose existence is equired are on the left.
+Notice that in both conditions the new elements whose existence is required are on the left.

 If $S$ is a left Ore set in a monoid than there is a well-defined equivalence relation $\sim$ on pairs $(s,r)\in S\times R$ such that the set of equivalence classes, which are denoted by $s^{-1}r := [(s,r)]\in S^{-1}R:=S\times R/\sim$ becomes a monoid together with a monoid map $j_S: R\to S^{-1}R$ given by $r\mapsto 1^{-1}r$ is a homomorphism of monoids; moreover this monoid map satisfies a universal property, see [[Ore localization]].
 The Ore localization of monoids has been generalized to categories, see [[category of fractions]].